 This is, however, only half the story.
 Science also tells us that positive emotions play an equally important role in our survival.
-Specifically, positive emotions broaden our awareness and encourage novel and exploratory behaviours to build our resource .
+Specifically, positive emotions broaden our awareness and encourage novel and exploratory behaviours to build our resources .
 When we feel joy or other positive emotions, we are more likely to be curious about our environment, connect with people, and be more creative.
-And thus, supporting us to develop well-being and resilience in the longer-term.
+And thus, supporting us to develop well-being and resilience in the longer term.

 Fortunately, it is possible to train our brain to take in the good :